The ultimate guide to calculations: how to do medical maths easily

 5. Divide 60 seconds (1 minute) by the drops/minute to give you the number of seconds between each drop of fluid.

 Nutrition is one of the most important aspects of inpatient care, and a key area for veterinary nurses to get involved in.
-It’s often up to us to perform nutritional assessments, create nutritional plans and calculate energy requirements and food volumes for our patients.
+It’s often up to us to perform nutritional assessments, create nutritional plans and calculate energy requirements and food volumes for our patients - and to do that, we first need to understand how much our patients SHOULD eat.

 The resting energy requirement is the calories required to maintain normal body processes at rest each day.